bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Resource Handling
  - [ ] Used resources are released using
-	 - [ ] try with resources or
+	 - [ ] Try with resources or
-	 - [ ] clean up code in the finally block
+	 - [ ] Clean up code in the finally block

 ## Data Validation and Use of Null
 - [ ] All input data is checked for nullity and validity